Connect with others who understand.

 Other Causes of Pelvic or Groin Pain

-Sometimes, people with MS may experience groin and pelvic pain that is not related to their MS. Sports injuries or other injuries are some of the most common causes of pain.
+People with MS may also experience pelvic pain unrelated to their condition, such as from injuries.
 These can include labral tears, fractures (bone breaks), problems with the sacroiliac joint, and hernias.

-Other conditions — including degenerative joint diseases, trapped nerves, and many joint and bone conditions — can cause or worsen groin and pelvic pain.
-Uterine and endometrial problems may also cause pelvic pain in women.
+Other conditions — including trapped nerves, joint and bone conditions, and irritable bowel syndrome — can cause or worsen pelvic pain.
+Other causes of pelvic pain include:

-Because there are so many conditions that can cause groin and pelvic pain, it’s important to not assume it’s related to MS. Work with your neurology expert and other doctors to determine the cause of your pain and find the most effective treatment.
+There are many conditions that can cause pelvic pain, so it’s important not to assume it’s related to MS. Work with your neurology provider to determine the cause of your pain and find the most effective treatment.

 • Physical and occupational therapy